SylveonBottle/team_bee/README.md

 This command changes your team's name, and works in official casual servers.
 However, it has no effect to the game, and your team name is not displayed anywhere in-game during a match.
 Running this command during a game or in the main menu will result in an `invalid command` response.
 However, during pre-game and post-game, this script will change the tournament name.
-This command has no delay, and can theoretically be spammed thousands of times per second, ~~which may be a possible method of crashing user.~~ This was reported fixed by valve, however it may still result in slowdowns.
+~~This command has no delay, and can theoretically be spammed thousands of times per second, which may be a possible method of crashing user.
+This was reported fixed by valve, however it may still result in slowdowns.~~ Valve has added a "feature" to kick players who spam commands too fast.
+This was added to stop users from crashing servers, but also limits this script's speed.
+Also, if you run left and right really really really fast, it can kick you from the game.
+Nice fix, valve.

 **Pre-game** is defined as the first begining of a map, when players are still joining.
 You can recognize it by the 60 second countdown during the start of the game